patternfly/patternfly-org/packages/patternfly-4/src/content/get-started/designers.md

 ## Getting the design kit

 ### Before you begin
-The design kit works with Sketch libraries.
+The design kit is a collection of Sketch assets that make it easy for designers to create hi-fi mockups that accurately represent PatternFly components and layouts.
+It works with Sketch libraries.

  To use it, you need to install [Sketch](https://www.sketch.com/) version 47 or above.
-For users who do not have access to Sketch, a subset of functionality from our Sketch files, like symbols and fonts, can be imported and used in the free design tool, [Figma](https://www.figma.com/).
+For users who do not have access to Sketch (non-Mac users), a subset of functionality from our Sketch files, like symbols and fonts, can be imported and used in the free design tool, [Figma](https://www.figma.com/).
 Learn more about importing Sketch files in [the Figma documentation](https://help.figma.com/article/81-import).

 ### Download the template file
 1. Access the [PatternFly template file](https://sketch.cloud/s/nwY34) on Sketch cloud.